 How do we transform the present Association into one that is prepared to handle the successes and challenges we face now and in the future?
 What are the critical systems that must be developed?
+What inequitable structures do we need to address in order to realize the potential and promise of public education?

 In order to address these critical questions and others, the Association requires agenda-driving leaders.
 Their actions and those they lead are driven by the Association's mission, vision, and core values.
-Agenda-driving leaders create and monitor internal systems, structures and processes that enhance organizational capacity.
-They lead themselves and others to develop strategy and take ownership for identifying, addressing, and creating solutions to systemic problems.
-Agenda-driving leaders understand transformational change, within the organization and within the context of broader systems.
+Agendadriving leaders create and monitor internal systems, structures and processes that enhance organizational capacity.
+They lead themselves and others to develop strategy and take ownership for identifying, addressing, and creating solutions to systematic and systemic problems.
+Agenda- driving leaders understand transformational change, within the organization and within the context of broader systems.